 Humber programs offer unique work-integrated learning opportunities to prepare students for their future careers.
 Through a variety of work-integrated learning experiences, students apply what they’ve learned in class to real world environments in academic, community and industry settings.

 As part of the Research Analyst Program, students are required to complete a 12-week full-time (minimum 400 hours) work-integrated placement in their final semester.
 Throughout the year students may also be offered work on various research projects from organizations that can be counted towards their overall WIL hours.

-If you are an employer who would like to offer a work placement opportunity to our students, or if you have a job posting you would like to share with our students and alumni, please contact one of our Placement Advisors.
+If you are an employer who would like to offer a work placement opportunity to our students, or if you have a job posting you would like to share with our students and alumni, please contact our Placement Advisor.

 Our students can assist in all phases of a research project.
-If you are a community agency with a research project of any size or scope, for which our students can be of assistance, or if you need assistance determining your research needs, please contact one of our Placement Advisors.
+If you are a community agency with a research project of any size or scope, for which our students can be of assistance, or if you need assistance determining your research needs, please contact our Placement Advisor.

 Placement Advisors can assist in matching employers with qualified applicants and help administrate the placement process.
-Our Placement Advisors are ready and willing to answer your questions:
+Our Placement Advisor is ready and willing to answer your questions: